 Gary Rosenthal, Partner in The Sterling Group, L.P.

 Gary Rosenthal is a Partner in The Sterling Group, L.P., a private equity group headquartered in Houston, Texas.
-Previously, Mr. Rosenthal served as Executive Chairman or CEO of public and private companies and as a partner in the Houston based law firm Vinson & Elkins.
+Previously, Mr. Rosenthal served as Executive Chairman or CEO of public and private companies and as a Partner in the Houston based law firm Vinson & Elkins.
 Mr. Rosenthal is a Director of Oil States International Incorporated.
-He is the Chairman of the Board of Trustees of Texas Children’s Hospital and a member of the board of Commentary magazine and of The University of St. Thomas.
+He is the Immediate Past Chairman of the Board of Trustees of Texas Children’s Hospital and a member of the board of Commentary magazine and of The University of St. Thomas.
 A native of Tulsa, Oklahoma, Mr. Rosenthal is an honors graduate of Harvard College and Harvard Law School and a former Charles Henry Fiske Scholar at Trinity College, Cambridge University.

 Philip K. Russell, MD, Past Chairman, Major General, U.S. Army Medical Corps (Ret.)

 Retired Major General Philip K. Russell, M.D. served in the U.S. Army Medical Corps from 1959 to 1990, pursuing a career in infectious disease and tropical medicine research.
 Dr. Russell contributed to the successful development of several vaccines important to the military and public health, including those of adenovirus, meningitis, and hepatitis A and B. Later, as director of the Walter Reed Army Institute of Research, he led research on vaccines against dengue and malaria.